 By Conrad Burge, Head of Investment

-The Australian economy remains weak, growing by only 0.2% in the June quarter.
-On a per capita basis, it remained in recession, contracting for the fifth quarter in a row (by 0.4%), with the economy unlikely to have gained momentum since then.
-The key factor driving this slowdown has been tight interest rate policy by the Reserve Bank.
-This has weighed on household spending, with discretionary spending contracting.
-In September, the Reserve Bank’s preferred measure of annual inflation remained above target at 3.2%.
+The Australian economy remains weak, growing by only 0.3% in the September quarter.
+On a per capita basis, it remained in recession, contracting for the seventh quarter in a row (by 0.3%), with the economy unlikely to have gained much momentum since then.
+A key factor driving this slowdown has been tight interest rate policy by the Reserve Bank (RBA).
+This has weighed on household spending, with discretionary spending contracting over the year.
+In December, the RBA’s preferred measure of annual inflation moved into the target range at 2.7%, leading to a small 0.25% cut in the RBA’s ‘cash rate’ (to 4.1%) on 18 February.

 Most share markets have been on a broadly upwards trend since October 2023 on the assumption that interest rates had peaked and would soon begin to be reduced.
-This has been particularly supportive of the more interest rate sensitive sectors of the market, including the technology and property sectors.
-This year, up to 31 October, market movements have included rises of 20% for the broad US market (S&P500), 21% for the technology-focused Nasdaq, 14% for Germany, the UK 5%, Japan 17%, China and India each 10% and Australia 8%.
-Most markets still appear attractively priced, assuming that recession can be avoided.
+This has especially supported the more interest rate sensitive sectors of the market, including the technology and property sectors.
+This year, up to 27 February, the broad US market (S&P500), was flat, while the technology-focused Nasdaq fell 4%.
+Rising markets included the UK (7%), Germany (13%), China and Australia (each 1%), while Japan was down 4%.

 Major sovereign bond markets have been volatile this year, with yields (interest rates) rising and falling in line with the outlook for inflation.
-The US 10-year Treasury bond yield fell to a record low of 0.54% on 9 March 2020 during the pandemic but touched 5.0% in October last year before sliding down, then rising again to reach 4.28% on 31 October this year.
-Similarly, the Australian 10-year bond yield was 0.57% on 8 March 2020 but was 4.50% on 31 October 2024.
+The US 10-year Treasury bond yield fell to a record low of 0.54% on 9 March 2020 during the pandemic but touched 5.0% in October last year before sliding down, then rising again.
+It was 4.26% on 27 February this year.
+Similarly, the Australian 10-year bond yield was 0.57% on 8 March 2020 but was 4.38% on 27 February 2025.
 Some bond markets could see yields fall (and prices rise) over coming months if growth remains soft and if inflation continues to fall back towards targets.

-Fiducian’s diversified funds are currently above benchmark for international shares and listed property and slightly above for domestic shares.
-Exposure to bond markets was lifted last year to around benchmark, while cash holdings have been lowered.
+Fiducian’s diversified funds are currently above benchmark for international shares and listed property and around benchmark for domestic shares.
+Exposure to bond markets is close to benchmark, while cash holdings have been lowered.

 Disclaimer: The information in this document is given in good faith and we believe it to be reliable and accurate at the date of publication.
 Fiducian Investment Management Services Limited (Fiducian) ABN 28 602 441 814 and its officers give no warranty as to the reliability or accuracy of any information and accept no responsibility for errors or omissions.
 The information is provided for general information only.
 It does not have regard to any investor objectives, financial situation or needs.
 It does not purport to be advice and should not be relied on as such.
 Investment and tax advice should be sought in respect of individual circumstances.
 Except to the extent that it cannot be excluded, Fiducian accepts no liability for any loss or damage suffered by anyone who has acted on any information in this document.
 Past performance is not a reliable indicator of future performance and we do not guarantee the performance of the Funds or any specific rate of return.
 Potential investors should also obtain and consider the relevant Target Market Determination (TMD) and Product Disclosure Statement (PDS) (available from your financial adviser and via fiducian.com.au) before making a decision about whether to acquire or continue to hold any financial product.
 Fiducian Investment Management Services Limited is an Australian Financial Services Licensee (AFS Licence No. 468211).